 Spread through email and infecting websites and social media (Twitter, LinkedIn, Facebook, etc), Petya ransomware has the potential to become as debilitating as “WannaCry” and has affected such global companies as A.P.
 Moller-Maersk, W.P.P.
 PLC, and Merck & Company.
 Your first line of defense should include educating your end-users.
 The trigger for this strain of ransomware is social engineering, a proven effective tactic for these cyber criminals.
 An example of this social engineering tactic would be a fake post on social media that seems to have a link to an article that catches your interest, and you click the link without thinking first.

 Ransomware Prevention and Protection

-Once clicked, the malware infiltrates an unprotected computer, and causes pop-ups that say they?re from “Windows.”
-It?s all too easy for people to trust these messages, and provide permissions, if any is needed, which launches the malware.
+Once clicked, the malware infiltrates an unprotected computer and causes pop-ups that say they’re from “Windows.”
+It’s all too easy for people to trust these messages and provide permissions, if any is needed, launching the malware.
 Your files will soon become encrypted with the latest 256-bit encryption, making it impossible to retrieve your files without a decryption key.

 Link to sign-up for our free community outreach program: